Igalia/vk_video_samples/README.md

+# ⚠️ DEPRECATED
+This repository is no longer maintained.
+Please use [Khronos Vulkan-Video-Samples](https://github.com/KhronosGroup/Vulkan-Video-Samples) instead.

 # DO NOT USE THIS OUTSIDE OF THE VULKAN CONFORMANCE SUITE

 Unfortunately, the CTS started using this project originally without